NBNK, Co-op in final round for Lloyds branch sale

 LONDON New British bank venture NBNK NBNK.L and the mutually owned Co-operative Group have been shortlisted by Lloyds (LLOY.L) as prospective buyers of the 630 retail bank branches which it has been told to sell, sources with knowledge of the situation said.

 Lloyds did not identify who those bidders were, but the sources told Reuters that they were NBNK and Co-op's financial services arm.
-Sources have also said that the assets could be worth between 1 billion pounds and 1.5 billion pounds ($1.6-$2.35 billion).
+Sources have also said that the assets could be worth between 1 billion pounds and 1.5 billion pounds.

 Lloyds has been forced to sell the branches by European competition regulators to compensate for it having been bailed out by the British government during the credit crisis.